S.S. BEAVERFORD

 Courtesy of Scott Charnick - Great-nephew of Seaman Leslie Bowie

 Below is a write-up on the SS BEAVERFORD and Convoy HX-84.
 This write-up is found on various sources on the internet, including Wikipedia.
-Research by emeritus Professor Michael Hirst (posted below "The Legend of the Beaverford") shows that this write-up, while factual in that the BEAVERFORD was sunk by ADMIRAL SCHEER, contains information that does not match historical records.
+This is followed by research by emeritus Professor Michael Hirst (posted below "The Legend of the Beaverford") shows that this write-up, while factual in that the BEAVERFORD was sunk by ADMIRAL SCHEER, contains information that does not match historical records.

 The Legend of the Beaverford: